huawei-noah/SMARTS/docs/quickstart.rst

 Here we are implementing a simple lane following agent using the BezierMotionPlanner.
 The `obs` argument to `ExampleAgent.act()` will contain the observations specified in the `AgentInterface` above, and it's expected that the return value of the `act` method matches the `ActionSpaceType` chosen as well.
 (This constraint is relaxed when adapters are introduced.)

-AgentSpec :class:`smarts.core.agent.AgentSpec`
+AgentSpec :class:`smarts.zoo.agent_spec.AgentSpec`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These pieces are brought together by the :class:`smarts.core.agent.AgentSpec`:
+These pieces are brought together by the :class:`smarts.zoo.agent_spec.AgentSpec`:

 .. code-block:: python